 All drones don’t come with a camera.
 In case you want to purchase a drone as a flying machine, you won’t need a camera.

-But if you intend to shoot videos, a camera is a must.
+But if you intend to shoot photos or videos, a drone with camera is a must.
 However, depending on your requirement, do check the camera quality before you buy one of the camera drones.

 While you go through the list, you will definitely come across the term brushless motors.